 Last year politicians in Britain said they would not be outlawing halal slaughter without pre-stunning despite pressure from activists including the RSPCA, which has in the last week brought a new e-petition for them to do so.

-Q How is halal meat labelled?
+Q How is halal meat labeled?

-Currently, meat in the UK that is labelled as halal meat could be from pre-stunned slaughter or not pre-stunned slaughter – it is very difficult to guarantee either way.
-That is why campaigners are working to get clearer rules around labelling in place, and the industry body Eblex is currently consulting on introducing an assurance scheme to introduce “a level of transparency that it has been suggested is currently missing”.
+Currently, meat in the UK that is labeled as halal meat could be from pre-stunned slaughter or not pre-stunned slaughter – it is very difficult to guarantee either way.
+That is why campaigners are working to get clearer rules around labeling in place, and the industry body Eblex is currently consulting on introducing an assurance scheme to introduce “a level of transparency that it has been suggested is currently missing”.